heltonsaulo/heltonsaulo.github.io/_pages/cv.md

   95. [A semiparametric accelerated failure time based mixture cure tree](https://doi.org/10.1080/02664763.2024.2418476).
 Jointly with W. Aselisewine and S. Pal. **Journal of Applied Statistics**, 52, 1177-1194, 2025.
   96. [Bivariate extended skew-elliptical Heckman models: Mathematical characterization and an application in economic sciences](https://doi.org/10.1007/s40314-025-03169-z).
 Jointly with R. Vila, C. Marchant, C. Castro and V. Leiva. **Computational and Applied Mathematics**, 44, 236, 2025.
   97. [Closed-form solutions for parameter estimation in exponential families based on maximum a posteriori equations](https://soche.cl/chjs/volumes/16/ChJS-16-01-02.pdf).
 Jointly with R. Vila and E. Nakano. **Chilean Journal of Statistics**, 16, 22–35, 2025.
   98. [Multiscale Stochastic Models for Bitcoin: Fractional Brownian Motion and Duration-Based Approaches](https://doi.org/10.3390/fintech4030051).
-Jointly with A. Carvalho, F.Quintino, H. Saulo, L. C. S. M. Ozelim, T. A. Fonseca, and N. Rathie.
-4, 51, 2025.
+Jointly with A. Carvalho, F.Quintino, H. Saulo, L. C. S. M. Ozelim, T. A. Fonseca, and N. Rathie. **FinTech**, 4, 51, 2025.
   99. [A family of multivariate extended skew-G-elliptical distributions](https://doi.org/10.1214/25-BJPS634).
-Jointly with R. Vila, L. Santos, J. Monterios and F. Quintino.
-To appear in **Brazilian Journal of Probability and Statistics**.
+Jointly with R. Vila, L. Santos, J. Monterios and F. Quintino. **Brazilian Journal of Probability and Statistics**, 39, 248-271, 2025.
+  100. [Bias in Gini coefficient estimation for gamma mixture populations](https://doi.org/10.1007/s00362-025-01768-w).
+Jointly with R. Vila. **Statistical Papers**, 66, 146, 2025.
-  100. [Moment-type estimators for a weighted exponential family](https://doi.org/10.1080/03610926.2025.2492840).
+  101. [Moment-type estimators for a weighted exponential family](https://doi.org/10.1080/03610926.2025.2492840).
 Jointly with R. Vila.
 To appear in **Communications in Statistics – Theory and Methods**.
-  101. [Forecasting aggregated hourly electricity demand in Southeast and Midwest Brazil](https://doi.org/10.1007/s12667-025-00761-4).
+  102. [Forecasting aggregated hourly electricity demand in Southeast and Midwest Brazil](https://doi.org/10.1007/s12667-025-00761-4).
 Jointly with M. I. Machado, J. A. Fiorucci, and J. M. Sampaio.
 To appear in **Energy Systems**.
+  103. [The mth Gini index estimator: Unbiasedness for gamma populations](10.1007/s10888-025-09715-3).
+Jointly with R. Vila.
+To appear in **The Journal of Economic Inequality**.
 #### Working Papers
-  102. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
+  104. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
 Jointly with R. Vila and E. Nakano.
-  103. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
+  105. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
 Jointly with S. Pal and R. Vila.
-  104. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://).
+  106. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://).
 Jointly with G. Ibacache-Pulgar, M. Osorio and C. Marchant.
-  105. [General Heckman type models for two-dimensional asymmetric distributions](http://).
+  107. [General Heckman type models for two-dimensional asymmetric distributions](http://).
 Jointly with R. Vila, C. Castro, V. Leiva and C. Marchant.
-  106. [Bias in Gini coefficient estimation for gamma mixture populations](http://arxiv.org/abs/2503.00690).
-Jointly with R. Vila.
-  107. [Closed-form formulas for the biases of the Theil and Atkinson index estimators in Gamma distributed populations](http://arxiv.org/abs/2504.13806).
-Jointly with R. Vila.
+  108. [Closed-form formulas for the biases of the Theil and Atkinson index estimators in Gamma distributed populations](http://arxiv.org/abs/2504.13806).
-  108. [The mth Gini index estimator: Unbiasedness for gamma populations](http://arxiv.org/abs/2504.19381).
 Jointly with R. Vila.
   109. [An unbiased estimator of a novel extended Gini index for gamma distributed populations](http://arxiv.org/abs/2505.01659).
 Jointly with R. Vila.
   110. [Unbiased estimation in new Gini index extensions under gamma distributions](http://arxiv.org/abs/2506.00666).
 Jointly with R. Vila.
   111. [On the bias of the Gini coeﬃcient estimator for zero-truncated Poisson distributions](http://arxiv.org/abs/2504.04518).
 Jointly with R. Vila.